-- You have no environmentally sensitive permanent grassland and - You have no arable land or the arable land you have is less than 10 hectares.
+• You have no arable land or the arable land you have is less than 10 hectares.

-If you do not fall into the above category you may still be exempt if you meet any of the crop diversification and ecological focus area exemptions detailed below.
-Worked examples of the exemptions can be found in the 2017 Guide to the Greening Payment available on the DAERA website at:
+If you do not fall into the above category you may still be exempt if you meet any of the crop diversification and EFA exemptions detailed below.
+Worked examples of the exemptions can be found in the 2019 Guide to the Greening Payment available on the DAERA website at:

-www.daera-ni.gov.uk/articles/area-based-schemes-2017-information-and-guidance

-Crop Diversification exemptions
+www.daera-ni.gov.uk/publications/2019-guide-greening-payment Crop Diversification exemptions more than 75% of the eligible agricultural area of the holding is: